Instagram Image Splitter

 Use the profile preview before exporting.
 It shows the final grid position, while the numbered ZIP filenames show the posting order.

-Use 3:4 portrait tiles for a taller modern profile preview.
-Use square tiles when you want the classic 1:1 Instagram grid look.
+Use 3:4 portrait tiles for profile-style grids, 4:5 when you want feed portrait panels, and square tiles for the classic 1:1 Instagram grid look.